Prosecuting HIV: Take the Test and Risk Arrest?

 Imagine meeting someone online, having a nice chat, and then deciding to hook up.
 You have HIV, but you're adherent to your meds and have had an undetectable viral load for years.
 You and your sexual partner use a condom.
 Sometime later, the partner learns you have HIV and presses charges against you for failing to disclose your HIV status prior to sex.

 Think about that for a moment: Consenting adults.
 No intent to harm.
 Undetectable viral load.
 A condom was used.
 No HIV transmission.
 Twenty-five years in prison.
 This isn't hypothetical; it is exactly what happened in a recent case in Iowa.
-In fact, as of July 2009 Iowa had convicted nearly 1% of all Iowans with HIV under their HIV-specific criminal statute.
+In fact, as of July 2009 Iowa had charged nearly 2% of all Iowans with HIV with similar crimes.

 Criminalization supporters often believe these statutes are effective in reducing HIV transmission, but there are no data to support this; in fact, there is a growing body of research demonstrating that they do not reduce HIV transmission and may even contribute to its further spread.

 A Viral Underclass